Written by: Tiara Jade Chutkhan

 There are other interpretations of Phagwah including the legend of Lord Krishna playfully applying colour to Radha.

-In the Caribbean, the largest Phagwah celebrations can be found in Suriname, Trinidad and Tobago, and Guyana, home to the largest Hindu populations.
+In the Caribbean, the largest Phagwah celebrations can be found in Suriname, Trinidad and Tobago, and Guyana, where the largest Hindu populations are.
 In the weeks approaching the festival, local businesses start promoting “sweet meats”, Indian sweet vegetarian dishes.
 Some of the dishes commonly eaten are vermicelli cake, mithai, gooseberry syrup, fudge and jalebi.

 People from all backgrounds join in on the celebration.
-The most notable part of the festival is after the morning rituals.
-In the afternoon everyone gathers dressed in all white.
-They douse each other with full buckets of water and spray abeer, also called gulal (colourful powder) from their water guns.
+The most notable part of the festival is when everyone gathers, dressed in all white, and douses each other with full buckets of water and sprays abeer, also called gulal (colourful powder) from their water guns.
 The vibrant colours used all have different meanings.
 Red, for example, reflects wishes of love, passion and fertility; Yellow is a colour happiness, meditation and peace; Pink symbolizes youth, good health and playfulness.

 Phagwah is an ancient, beautiful celebration that represents friendship, merriment and love.
 By continuing to celebrate and share our traditions, we will keep this festival alive for generations to come.